-How to Make Ahead and Freeze
+How to Freeze Sloppy Joes

 It’s no secret we are big fans of freezer meals around here.
 In fact, we have 2 freezer meal cookbooks, 1 Hour Freezer Prep Sessions, and even a roundup with 70+ freezer meal recipes that you will love!

 If you want to make sloppy joes a freezer meal, here is how: